BestTimesToVisit.com Logo

 Frequently Asked Questions

-Honestly, the sweet spot is typically from late April through May, just after spring break madness and before the summer heat and humidity really kick in.
-You'll find pleasant temperatures, fewer families, and slightly more reasonable prices on accommodations.
-Just keep an eye on hurricane season, which officially starts June 1st, though major storms are less common in the early part of the season.
+Honestly, the sweet spot is late April through May, just after spring break madness and before the summer heat and humidity really kick in.
+You'll find fewer families, the water is usually gorgeous for snorkeling, and you can snag better deals on accommodations.
+Just keep an eye on the weather; hurricane season officially starts June 1st, though major storms are less common in early June.

 I'm planning to drive down the Keys.
-What's the best way to tackle the drive and where should I stop?
+What's the best way to navigate and are there any must-do stops along the Overseas Highway?

-Are there any local customs or etiquette I should be aware of in the Florida Keys?
+Are there any local customs or etiquette I should be aware of when visiting the Keys?

 What is the cheapest month to visit Florida Keys, USA?